About Mary Feliz

 Professional Associations

 No author writes alone.
 Membership in professional associastions is invaluable at every stage of our writing careers.
 I’m a big fan of groups that connect and encourage authors, especially those who support women, people of color, and other underserved populations.
-My favorites are Sisters in Crime, particularly their Guppy Chapter; Mystery Writers of America; Santa Cruz Women of Mystery; The Authors Guild; California Writers Club and its Central Coast Chapter; and Writers' Police Academy.
-I hold a membership with National Association of Productivity & Organizing on Maggie's behalf and thank its members for their role in keeping Maggie McDonald's character authentic.
+My favorites are Sisters in Crime, particularly their Guppy Chapter; Mystery Writers of America; Santa Cruz Women of Mystery; and The Authors Guild.
+I held a membership (now lapsed) with National Association of Productivity & Organizing on Maggie's behalf and thank its members for their role in keeping Maggie McDonald's character authentic.